Organization: Dalhousie University

 Description:

-On March 3, 2026, Dalhousie’s School of Communication Sciences and Disorders hosted a World Hearing Day event as part of the World Health Organization’s annual campaign to increase awareness of ear and hearing care.
-The event, organized by Audiology students under faculty supervision, aimed to advocate for hearing health while promoting interprofessional learning across the Faculty of Health.
-It sought to engage both the general public and students from diverse disciplines by providing opportunities to learn about hearing loss, hearing aids, and environmental and lifestyle factors associated with hearing impairment.
-Given that audiology remains a lesser-known health profession, increasing awareness of early detection, prevention, and intervention in hearing healthcare, as well as the role of audiologists in overall health and well-being, was a central objective.
+The event aimed to promote hearing health while fostering interprofessional learning across the Faculty of Health.
+It engaged both members of the public and students from diverse disciplines by offering opportunities to learn about hearing loss, hearing aids, and environmental and lifestyle factors associated with hearing impairment.
+Given that audiology remains a relatively lesser-known health profession, increasing awareness of early detection, prevention, and intervention in hearing healthcare, as well as the role of audiologists in overall health and well-being, was a central objective.

 Primary site: AMR – Canada